 In Italy, our peak season is between June and August, when the weather is hot and sunny.
-Sounds like a perfect time for a vacation, doesn’t it?
+It sounds like a perfect time for a vacation, doesn’t it?

 WHEN TO GO

 June is the best month.
-It’s not too hot, prices are reasonable and not many people are travelling yet since schools are still open on the first week of the month.
+It’s not too hot, prices are reasonable and not many people are traveling yet since schools are still open in the first week of the month.
 July is still okay, more crowded than August but still reasonable, also in terms of prices.

 WHERE TO GO